 The attitude and approach of a private service event is so dramatically different, unexpected and impactful, it turns the tide and breaks through to the lost client and actually wins him or her back.

 Even if it doesn’t, it has a wonderful residual benefit.
 People can’t stop telling other people when someone does something beneficial for them – particularly when they had nothing to gain.

 Remember clients should be valued like true friends.
 Your business relationship is not far from your personal relationships.
 Imagine if your friends only reached out to you when they wanted something.
 You don’t want to be that friend.
 Private sales and service events are very similar to inviting people to your home.
 The more they are there, the more connected they feel to your dealership.
 There is a sense of belonging.

 So ironically, you can actually use this mindset and strategy to get totally dissatisfied past clients thinking about you and speaking about you in a more positive light.

 Remember, whatever number you’re able to cut into your attrition rate it’s just like boosting your sales and profitability by the same amount.

 Get going immediately on plugging up the hole in your dealership.
-Start a policy of offering real value offers regularly with the right audience of inactive clients (Remember not all other or just segment them).
-This will help avoid the misunderstandings, unintentional interruptions in business and lack of attention that open the door to competition.
+Start a policy of offering real value offers regularly with the right audience of inactive clients (Remember not all others or just segment them).
+This will help avoid misunderstandings, unintentional interruptions in business and lack of attention that open the door to competition.